Sentiment-enhanced Graph-based Sarcasm Explanation in Dialogue: Experiments

-To get an intuitive understanding of how our model works on Sarcasm Explanation in Dialogue, we showed two testing samples in Fig.~\ref{fig:case}.
+To get an intuitive understanding of how our model works on Sarcasm Explanation in Dialogue, we first show two testing samples in Fig.~\ref{fig:case}.
 For comparison, we also displayed the sarcasm explanation generated by the best baseline MOSES.
 In case (a), our model performs better than MOSES in terms of the quality of the generated sarcasm explanation, as the sarcasm explanation generated by our EDGE is the same as the ground truth.
 It is reasonable since the video-audio sentiment ``ridicule'' inferred in the last utterance boosts the sarcasm explanation generation.
 In addition, for the last utterance, the utterance sentiment ``positive'' and the video-audio sentiment ``ridicule'' are obviously inconsistent, which may provide vital clues for sarcastic semantic comprehension and explanation generation.
 In case (b), our model properly explains the sarcasm involved in the dialogue, while MOSES failed.
 By analyzing the extracted video-audio sentiments, we noticed that the video-audio sentiment ``surprised'' benefits the semantics comprehension of the input dialogue and hence promote the sarcasm explanation generation.
 Overall, these two cases intuitively show the benefits of incorporating both utterance sentiments and video-audio sentiments into the context of sarcasm explanation in dialogue.

+Moreover, we also exhibit two error cases of our EDGE in Fig.~\ref{fig:error_cases}.
+As can be seen, in case (a), the phrase ``fifty rupees red'' is a colloquial or idiomatic expression in Hindi, which likely confuses EDGE due to its lack of exposure to such cultural nuances.
+In case (b), ``Yashodha'' refers to a character from Indian mythology, which further challenges EDGE to fully understand the context.
+These examples highlight the need for external knowledge to effectively capture sarcasm in culturally specific cases, indicating a potential avenue for further improving the performance of SED.